A Multiplex Approach Against Disturbance Propagation in Nonlinear Networks with Delays: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Prof. Francesco Bullo for the insightful discussions on an early version of these results.
-The inputs provided by Prof. Bullo helped us to improve the quality of our paper.
+These inputs helped us to improve the quality of our paper. {The authors also wish to thank the AE and five anonymous reviewers who made several helpful comments and suggestions.
+These inputs led to improvements over the originally submitted manuscript.}